Partially Observable Minimum-Age Scheduling: The Greedy Policy: Introduction

 \section{Introduction}

-Information freshness has long been an important Quality of Service (QoS) consideration in communication networks \cite{AoI1,AoI2,AoI3}.
-In the 5G era, a host of mission-critical applications, e.g., vehicle-to-vehicle communications (V2V) \cite{V2X}, robotic control in Industrial Internet of Things (IIoT) \cite{IIoT}, requires sub-millisecond end-to-end latency to guarantee the prompt delivery of the time-critical information.
+Information freshness has long been an important Quality of Service (QoS) consideration in communication networks \cite{AoI1,AoI2,Significant2020,AoI3,techFL}.
+In the 5G era, a host of mission-critical applications, e.g., robotic control in Industrial Internet of Things (IIoT) \cite{IIoT}, vehicle-to-vehicle communications (V2V) \cite{V2X}, requires sub-millisecond end-to-end latency to guarantee the prompt delivery of the time-critical information.

 The {\it Age-of-Information} (AoI), originally proposed in \cite{AoI1,AoI2}, is a new performance metric capturing information freshness from the receiver's perspective.
 Specifically, AoI measures the time elapsed since the generation of the freshest packet delivered to the receiver.
 In comparison, the traditional {\it latency} metric measures the time consumed by queuing and transmission/propagation from the transmitter's perspective.
 The advent of AoI has shed new light on the design and optimization of wireless networks to support time-sensitive applications.